Fire departments team up on rural hydrant project

 “We are determined not to let COVID-19 cancel our soup supper.
 We will just change some of the ways we do it,” the chief said.

-This year the soup supper will be held Saturday, March 20, 4:30-7:30 p.m.
-It will be a drive-thru only event with persons driving through one of the fire trucks bays from the city hall parking lot to pick up their to-go suppers and exit onto Main Street.
+This year, the soup supper will be held Saturday, March 20, from 4:30 to 7:30 p.m.
+It will be a drive-through only event with persons driving through one of the fire trucks bays from the city hall parking lot to pick up their to-go suppers and exit onto Main Street.
 Volunteers will be wearing masks for safety.
-The menu includes chili, chicken noodle soup, ham sandwiches, bars and beverage.
-Ticket of $7 each can be purchased in advance at Hazleton City Hall, Maynard Savings Bank-Hazleton, or from a firefighter.
+The menu includes chili, chicken noodle soup, ham sandwiches, bars, and a beverage.
+Tickets of $7 each can be purchased in advance at Hazleton City Hall, Maynard Savings Bank-Hazleton, or from a firefighter.
 Tickets at the door will be $8.
 Everyone is welcome.

 “Being a rural volunteer fire department can be challenging.
 We hope to see people come out and support this fundraiser,” Chief Dettbarn said.